jweissman/reflex/LANGUAGE.md

    Focus on the expression of problems rather than solution-specification.
    A good object system is a self-reflecting servomechanism: a small problem statement generates a complete and complex solution.

-## Introduction

-Reflection is a powerful property, relating inherently to both symmetry and language or "representation".

-Reflex tries to answer some of the questions that have been asked (and answered to some degree) in languages like Ruby, Eiffel, Smalltalk, Self and Simula. ("Zuse" could be a name for this language.)

-We don't necessarily have a lot of new answers, but these are some of the most important ideas we are exploring.

-1. Providing structured, fine-grained mechanisms for reflection

-In particular the reflecting instruments as we conceive them:
-  - 'mirrors' for creating images (lightweight proxies/decorators/views) and illusions (structured pseudo-objects like super);
-  - 'wands' for mapping between the JS environment and back (wands "cast" between reflex and JS); some of the 'permanent' structures wands can create 'portals' and 'wormholes' for transporting things across the language barrier...
-  - 'crystals' for creating, in conjunction with mirrored objects, 'holograms' or structured systems of images/proxies;

-Some of the more mechanical elements...
-  - 'archetypes', a reflective approach to structural types, for creating new kinds in the system (i.e., something like a type but modelled objectively -- classes themselves could be an archetype)
-  - 'aspects' or traits, mixins -- only different from mixing in anonymous module in that they can be reflected on directly

 ## Core Types
 ### Object